OsamuTakahashi/bolt/Readme.md

 ## Notice

-A Nat instance is not thread safe.
+A Nut instance is not thread safe.
 You must create a instance per thread.